FAQ

 The Purewa Cemetery Trust Board operates Purewa and is linked to the Anglican Diocese of Auckland.

-What happens to plots that aren’t used?
+What happens to purchased plots that aren’t used?

 Unused plots revert to Purewa ownership after 60 years according to current Government legislation.